-acl_name The name of an address_match_list as defined by the acl statement. address_match_list A list of one or more ip_addr , ip_prefix , key_id , or acl_name elements, see Section 6.1. masters_list A named list of one or more ip_addr with optional key_id and/or ip_port.
-A masters_list may include other masters_lists. domain_name A quoted string which will be used as a DNS name, for example "my.test.domain". namelist A list of one or more domain_name elements. dotted_decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123 , 45.67 or 89.123.45.67 . ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation.
+acl_name The name of an address_match_list as defined by the acl statement. address_match_list A list of one or more ip_addr, ip_prefix, key_id, or acl_name elements, see Section 6.1. masters_list A named list of one or more ip_addr with optional key_id and/or ip_port .
+A masters_list may include other masters_lists . domain_name A quoted string which will be used as a DNS name, for example "my.test.domain". namelist A list of one or more domain_name elements. dotted_decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123 , 45.67 or 89.123.45.67 . ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation.

-ip6_addr An IPv6 address, such as 2001:db8::1234.
+An IPv6 address, such as 2001:db8::1234.
 IPv6 scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
 It is strongly recommended to use string zone names rather than numeric identifiers, in order to be robust against system configuration changes.
-However, since there is no standard mapping for such names and identifier values, currently only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
+However, since there is no standard mapping for such names ip6\addr and identifier values, currently only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
 For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
-Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr. ip_port An IP port number.
+Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated.
+An $ip4\addr$ or $ip6\addr$ . ip addr An IP port number.
 The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
-In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port. ip_prefix An IP network specified as an ip_addr , followed by a slash ( '/') and then the number of bits in the netmask.
-Trailing zeros in a ip_addr may omitted.
-For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240.
+In some cases, an asterisk ('\') ip\port character can be used as a placeholder to select a random high-numbered port.
+An IP network specified as an ip\addr, followed by a slash ('/') and then the number of bits in the netmask.
+Trailing zeros in a ip\addr may omitted.
+For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is ip\prefix network 1.2.3.0 with netmask 255.255.255.240.
 When specifying a prefix involving a IPv6 scoped address the scope may be omitted.
-In that case the prefix will match packets from any scope. key_id A domain_name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
-Its acceptable value might further be limited by the context in which it is used. nath namo A quoted string which will be used as a pathname, such as zones/master/my.test.domain.
+In that case the prefix will match packets from any scope.
+A domain\name representing the name of a shared key, to be used for transaction security. key\id A list of one or more key\ids, separated by semicolons and key\list ending with a semicolon.
+A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
+Its acceptable value might be further number limited by the context in which it is used.
+A non-negative real number that can be specified to the nearest one hundredth.
+Up to five digits can be specified fixedpoint before a decimal point, and up to two digits after, so the maximum value is 99999.99.
+Acceptable values might be further limited by the context in which it is used.